khval/AmosKittens/README.md

 Writing Amos Kittens compatible code, I suggest using “Amos Professional X” as this is the most advanced version of Amos Pro right now, there are other versions of Open Source Amos Pro out there, I have not checked this out, don’t know what is fixed, Amos Kittens was tested whit amos programs written in AMOS PRO 2.0, so no garanties.

-Amos Pro should not be bundled with this package, I do not own it, I have no copyrights to the originals Amos Pro binary’s or AmosPro source code and the software license of Amos Pro is disputed, plus who owns it also not clear. you do so on your own risk.

 Debuging Amos Kittens:
 ----------------------